ut-robotics/picr21-team-tlo-rock/README.md

 The robot assigned name is 'TLOROCK'.

-Running this code requires the installation of the following external python libraries beforehand: * pyrealsense2
+Running this code requires the installation of the following external python libraries beforehand:
+Markup: * pyrealsense2
         * cv2
         * numpy
         * pynput
         * websockets

 To run the python portion of the code navigate to the folder 'robot code' and run the 'main.py' file.